 The Vogue editor continued, “There will also be casting directors and stylists involved who have a vision of the type of woman they envisage wearing these clothes.
 For some bizarre reason, it seems they prefer her to be young, coltish, 6ft tall and built like a prepubescent boy.”

 Searching online, I couldn’t come up with explanations for the “bizarre reasons” for an increasingly Holocaustic image of beauty.
-But the world of high fashion sees itself as much a part of the art community as the retail merchandising community.
+But the world of high fashion sees itself as much a part of the art community as the fashion community.

 Looking to the art community for answers in this battle for beauty, the words of Christian artist Makoto Fujimura offer great insight: